Territorial disputes in the South China Sea

-Territorial disputes in the South China Sea involve conflicting island and maritime claims in the region by several sovereign states, namely Brunei, the People's Republic of China (PRC), Taiwan (Republic of China/ROC), Indonesia, Malaysia, Philippines, and Vietnam.

-The disputes involve the islands, reefs, banks, and other features of the South China Sea, including the Spratly Islands, Paracel Islands, Scarborough Shoal, and various boundaries in the Gulf of Tonkin.
+Brunei, Indonesia, Malaysia, the Philippines, the People's Republic of China (PRC), Taiwan (Republic of China/ROC), and Vietnam have conflicting island and maritime claims in the South China Sea.
+The disputes involve the islands, reefs, banks, and other features of the region, including the Spratly Islands, Paracel Islands, Scarborough Shoal, and various boundaries in the Gulf of Tonkin.
 The waters near the Indonesian Natuna Islands, which some regard as geographically part of the South China Sea, are disputed as well.
-Maritime disputes also extend beyond the South China Sea, as in the case of the Senkaku Islands and the Socotra Rock, which lie in the East China Sea.

-An estimated US$3.37 trillion worth of global trade passes through the South China Sea annually, which accounts for a third of the global maritime trade.
-80 percent of China's energy imports and 39.5 percent of China's total trade passes through the South China Sea.
+An estimated US$3.36 trillion worth of global trade passes through the South China Sea annually, which accounts for a third of the global maritime trade.
+80 percent of China's energy imports and 40 percent of China's total trade passes through the South China Sea.
 Claimant states are interested in retaining or acquiring the rights to fishing stocks, the exploration and potential exploitation of crude oil and natural gas in the seabed of various parts of the South China Sea, and the strategic control of important shipping lanes.
 Maritime security is also an issue, as the ongoing disputes present challenges for shipping.

-In 1932, France formally claimed both the Paracel and Spratly Islands.
-China and Japan both protested.
-On 6 April 1933, France occupied the Spratlys, announced their annexation, and formally included them in French Indochina.

-In 1947, Republic of China, the government of then China, announced the majority of South China Sea was its territory.
-In 1949, the incoming government of China, which overthrew the Republic of China in Chinese Civil War, announced that it had inherited this claim.